KrashKrash/btc-addr-generator/README.md

-This Script create 10 sets of non custodial btc and eth wallet.
+This Script create 10 sets of btc and eth wallet.
 1 set contains a compressed and uncompressed legacy, bech32 and P2SH btc address and also the etherum address all belonging to the same private key.
 #